 Matt Bucher is the co-host of The Great Concavity podcast and administrator of the wallace-l listserv.
 His writing has appeared in Electric Literature, Dublin Review of Books, Chicago Review of Books, and other places.
 He lives in Austin, Texas.

 Ryan Edel is a PhD candidate in Creative Writing and Rhetoric at Illinois State University.
 Although he’d never admit this in polite company, he also writes science fiction.
 Usually the kind that would require a red beanie, or perhaps a black one.
-Ryan is the current chair the annual DFW Conference at ISU, and he serves as conference liaison to the DFW Society.
+Ryan is the current chair of the annual DFW Conference at ISU, and he serves as conference liaison to the DFW Society.

 She has published and presented widely on aspects of contemporary American literature, with a particular focus on gender identity and voice, and is the author of The Unspeakable Failures of David Foster Wallace (Bloomsbury Academic, 2016).